HerrNamenlos123/JTAG_Interface/README.md

 I like to drink beer and any support is greatly apprechiated :)

 <a href="https://www.buymeacoffee.com/herrnamenlos123"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a beer&emoji=🍺&slug=herrnamenlos123&button_colour=FFDD00&font_colour=000000&font_family=Lato&outline_colour=000000&coffee_colour=ffffff" /></a>

-## Final notes 📃

-This library was tested with Intel Quartus lite 21.1.1.850.
-If you need the old version for Quartus 18.1, it can be found in the releases.

 ## Something's not working... 💩